minhDtran/CleaningData/CodeBook.md

 1. Subject  is the subject , and there are 30 subjects in the study

 2. Activity is the activity.
+There are total of six activities.

 3. tBodyAccmeanX